Meet Dr. Nancy Ying

 Just the simple switch of a pet’s diet from dry food to raw, canned or home cooked food can help them lose weight and become more active.

 I have a small cat, Mila, who was rescued by a police officer from the middle of a busy street when she was a kitten.
 He brought her to Peekskill Animal Hospital to treat her injuries.
 I didn't find anything external wounds, but she was paralyzed from the waist down.
 Her spine looked normal on the x-rays.
 So I decided to use medications, acupuncture, physical therapy, and massages to see if it will help her walk again.
 While taking care of her, I fell in love with her and decided to adopt her.
 Even though she is still not able to walk 100%, she is happy and she loves to play.
+Her favorite activities are sleeping in the sunlight, watching birds at the bird feeder, getting a catnip spa, and catching small bugs on the floor.

 I whole-heartedly believe in the importance of health and wellness for everybody (humans and animals).
 Wellness means having the sense of vitality and "feeling-goodness."
 It means having a twinkle in the eye, lightness in every step, and the energy to do the things that we enjoy.
 It is my goal to bring wellness to all the animals under my care so that they will live long and happy lives.